 - Serologic testing (Blood tests)

-INTERVENTION The treatment for some vascular problems may be as simple as medical treatment with blood thinners, exercise and diet modification or other risk factor reduction strategies.
+Treating vascular problems may be as simple as medical treatment with blood thinners, exercise and diet modification or other risk factor reduction strategies.
 However, severe or more serious vascular problems may place patients at risk for stroke, limb loss, or even death.
 Once diagnosed, these problems require safe and effective treatment to avoid potentially catastrophic outcomes.
 We treat all vascular problems and conditions, including:

 - Abdominal Aortic Aneurysms